-A legal threat from at least one job service A legal threat from at least one job service provider in the \$1.5 billion-a-year privatised welfare system has prompted Minister for Employment Tony Burke to warn the sector that he has "flexibility" within contracts and he intends to use it.
-This is the clearest of the desired of the speech that had been prepared for me.
-It was a very good speech, but it probably wasn't as blunt as some of what I have to say
+A legal threat from at least one job service provider in the \$1.5 billion-a-year privatised welfare system has prompted Minister for Employment Tony Burke to warn the sector that he has "flexibility" within contracts and he intends to use it.
+This is the clearest indication yet that he will seek to reform outsourced welfare operations, which he has previously said he cannot change.

-In an unreported speech to the Workforce Australia National Forum in Brisbane late last month, Burke delivered a "blunt" assessment of Workforce Australia problem with us implementing our election commitments," he said.
+In an unreported speech to the Workforce Australia National Forum in Brisbane late last month, Burke delivered a "blunt" assessment of Workforce Australia - the largest single Commonwealth contract outside Defence.